jdevries3133/phat_stack/README.md

 ## Bugs

-- there is a home-grown auth framework in here which I certainly use, but should be audited by a security expert (see `mod session`, `mod auth`, `mod crypto`, `mod pw`)
+- There is a home-grown auth framework in here which I certainly use, but should be audited by a security expert (see `mod session`, `mod auth`, `mod crypto`, `mod pw`).
+It also has a fairly insecure JWT implementation which does not support refresh tokens and uses long-lived JWTs.
 - I'm not using a templating library; implementers of `Component::render` need to beware of XSS sanitization concerns, and call `ammonia::clean` for user-provided strings.